CPG Hotel Group has such faith in the the domestic tourism industry, it is forging ahead with the launch of a new luxury boutique hotel brand

 “The new boutique brand will bring next-level luxury to the domestic market.
 We want to become leaders in delivering the perfect experience that flawlessly integrates the latest technology with impeccable service and modern luxury.”

-The group’s Hotel Grand Windsor was in the news late last year for winning the prestigious World’s Best New Hotel in the Boutique Hotel Awards from more than 300 entries across 80 countries.
+The group’s Fable Auckland was in the news late last year for winning the prestigious World’s Best New Hotel in the Boutique Hotel Awards from more than 300 entries across 80 countries.